ampache/ampache/README.md

-If you are upgrading from an older version of Ampache we recommend moving the old directory out of the way, extracting the new copy in its place and then copying the old config file into config/.
+If you are upgrading from an older version of Ampache we recommend moving the old directory out of the way, extracting the new copy in its place and then copying the old config/ampache.cfg.php, /rest/.htaccess, and /play/.htaccess files if any.
 All database updates will be handled by Ampache.

 License
 -------